NF997/eslint-security/README.md

 # ESLint Configuration Files for Security Source Code Reviews or DevSecOps
-For security source code reviews I don't care about missing newlines etc. What I do care about is the output of ESLint security plugins.
-With the configuration files contained in this repository, ESLint turns into a little SAST tool for JavaScript applications.
+For security source code reviews I don't care about missing newlines etc.
+What I do care about is the output of ESLint security plugins.
+With the file contained in this repository, ESLint turns into a little SAST tool for JavaScript applications.

-The config files are highly inspired by Greenwolfs [eslint-security-scanner-configs](https://github.com/Greenwolf/eslint-security-scanner-configs) which are already great but don't include all relevant plugins and create a bit too much noise for my taste.
+The config file is highly inspired by Greenwolfs [eslint-security-scanner-configs](https://github.com/Greenwolf/eslint-security-scanner-configs).

 ## Prerequisites
 Make sure you have ESLint installed globally: `npm i -g eslint`